gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 #### Example: Goal File

-When my development process is decomposed into several subagents doing its work, they need to be aligned on the overall goal, and the tasks that need to be done.
+When my development process is decomposed into several subagents doing their work, they need to be aligned on the overall goal, and the tasks that need to be done.
 We could define a `goal.md` file that provides at least a high level goal description, and a task list

 ```md
 # Goal: User can create an account